Team254/cheesy-arena/README.md

 1. Download the [latest release](https://github.com/Team254/cheesy-arena/releases) for OS X or Windows
 1. Unzip the file
-1. From the command line, run the `cheesy-arena` or `cheesy-arena.exe` binary
+1. On Mac OS X, run `cheesy-arena.command`.
+On Windows, run `cheesy-arena.exe`.
 1. Navigate to http://localhost:8080 in your browser (Google Chrome recommended)

 **From source:**